-I know you don’t want to, but you must.
-You must wait to cut back your daffodil foliage until it yellows.
+Once the flowers have quit, daffodil foliage can get pretty ugly.
+Nevertheless, it’s critical to the health of the bulb to let the leaves yellow.
 Removing leaves prematurely may neaten things up, but come spring you’ll have far fewer flowers.
 And everyone knows daffodils look best in big numbers.

 THE ROLE OF DAFFODIL FOLIAGE

 But don’t let that fool you.
 These bulbous plants are not maintenance free.
-In fact, much of their success lies squarely with you.
+In fact, much of their success depends largely on you.

 But tempting as it may be to cut them back, daffodil leaves are now carrying out a crucial task.
 They’re taking advantage of spring’s lengthening days to store up energy.
 And this in turn can have a huge impact on the bulbs’ ability to produce next year’s flowers.

 WHY DAFFODIL FOLIAGE TURNS YELLOW

 Indeed, the flowers may have stopped blooming, but the leaves still have work to do!
 Over the next six to eight weeks, they’ll slowly turn yellow.
 During that time, they’ll be absorbing sunlight which creates energy for the production of sugar.
 And sugar is what feeds the flowers for the following spring.

 Sugar also replenishes the bulb after flowering, which can take a toll on its reserves.
 Healthy bulbs store energy not only to withstand winter, but also to develop strong roots, shoots, leaves and flowers.
 Premature leaf cutting deprives them of this vital source of energy.

 STRATEGIES FOR HIDING YELLOW LEAVES

 Looking for ways to mask dying daffodil foliage?
 One strategy is to plant larger perennials with similar leaves in the vicinity.
 Good choices include daylilies, hostas and Siberian iris.
 As the daffodils decline, the other plants’ leaves grow up around them.

-However, avoid planting deep rooted plants so as not to disturb the bulbs.
-They are only about 6 inches down.
+Having said that, avoid planting deep rooted plants, which can disturb the bulbs.
+Remember, they are only about 6 inches down under the soil.